Panasonic GH5 versus Nikon D7500

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GH5 and the Panasonic GH5?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher movie framerates (4K/60p vs 4K/30p).